tankin/Python_Demo/README.md

 Some complicated demos.

 ## Test
-One File for one purpose.
+One file for one purpose.

 ## template.py